"""Landlab component for overland flow using a local implicit solution to the

 def runoff_rate(self, new_rate):

-self._runoff_rate = new_rate / 3600000.0 # convert to m/s
+self._runoff_rate = new_rate

 @property

-def vel_coef(self):
+def roughness(self):

-return self._vel_coef
+return read_only_roughness

 @property